venables/has_secure_password_argon2/README.md

 Drop-in replacement for Ruby on Rails' `has_secure_password`, but this one uses [argon2](https://en.wikipedia.org/wiki/Argon2) to hash the password.

-*No code changes necessary.*  Just install this gem and your users will be using `argon2`
+**No code changes necessary.**  Just add this gem to your project and your users will be using `argon2`

 ## Installation

-Add this line to your application's Gemfile:
+Add it to your bundle:

 ```sh
 bundle add has_secure_password_argon2
 ```

-Or
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'has_secure_password_argon2'